smarie/python-mini-lambda/docs/index.md

 numeric_test_2 = ((1 - 2 * x) <= -x) | (-x > x ** 2)
 ```

-If you know python you should feel at home here, except for two things:  `|` is used instead of `or`.
+If you know python you should feel at home here, except for the fact that  `|` is used instead of `or`.
 We will come back to this later.

 Once you have created a function, it is still in "edit" mode.
 It means that calling it will create a new function, it will not evaluate it: